Photo: Martin Sidorjak

 Over the years, your generous support of our initiatives ensures we keep the advantage in Canada.
 Without your contributions today, we can’t achieve our collective ambitions tomorrow, and the Canadian players of the future won’t experience the same advantages the likes of Bianca, Milos and Félix have enjoyed on their journeys to the top.

-As I write this, we’re finalizing a new strategic plan which will set the organization on a course that will bring Canadian tennis continued success with new, far-reaching ambitions.
+As I write this, we have finalized a new strategic plan which will set the organization on a course that will bring Canadian tennis continued success with new, far-reaching ambitions.
 This strategic plan, which we will share publicly in 2023 following final board approval, includes six key pillars: Raise the bar on winning; Lead equitable, inclusive and safe tennis; Accelerate capacity building; Turbocharge the (National Bank Open) engine; Become a digital-first organization, andDeliver ancillary revenues.

 By donating to Tennis Canada, you are contributing directly to these critical initiatives that we will gain momentum over the years with the goal of increasing participation and engagement in the sport, especially among youth, and helping to develop the next generation of Canadian tennis stars from the grassroots level to high-performance programs that are made possible thanks to the contributions of many delivery partners.